A Eulogy for my Grandfather

 “Hello Dolly!”
 He would say when he saw me, “tell me some good news.”

 Before he retired, he worked in the menswear industry, building a modest company into a huge operation over the course of his career.
-Due to his vocation, he was impeccably dressed until his heath interfered and people had to choose them for him.
-In true grandpa fashion, too, he was classy and comfortable without ever appearing snobby.
+Due to his vocation, he was impeccably dressed until his heath interfered and people chose his clothes for him.
+In true grandpa fashion, he was classy and comfortable without ever appearing snobby.
 He dressed well because he believed in the products he made and the materials he traveled far and wide to personally source.

 He is the only man I’ve ever met who could make an ascot seem normal.